 As you can see, users on deal sites and entertainment sites respond the most to large images while users in financial service and education industry don’t prefer large images.

-Roughly speaking, whether you add small images or large images, it can help your push notifications in the following ways:
+Roughly speaking, whether you add small images or large images, it can help your notifications in the following ways:

 - It gives a unique identity to your notifications

 - It delivers a powerful impact on your users.
 If you use the right kind of images, you can increase the number of your repeat visitors too.

 - It adds a visual cue to the notifications, ensuring that users won’t forget them for a long time in their day (even after then have closed or ignored the notifications).

 CTA is what helps well-written copy convert.
 It’s the culmination of the marketing message communicated by your copy and visuals.
 It’s written specifically to invite people to act on them.

 If you have never used CTA in your push notifications, here are a few applications of it:

 - Targeting multiple segments with different CTA on the same notification.
 This image below suggests how you can use this.
 Note that it can be used for further personalization as well.